Book 1: Foundations

 But Ek understood symbiotic dynamics instinctively.

 The pitch to labels wasn't "streaming is the future."
 It was "piracy is killing you, and we're the lesser evil."
-In 2008, over 90% of music downloads in Sweden were illegal.
+Sweden's government had invested heavily in high-speed internet access, which meant Swedes could download pirated music in minutes - and they did.
+By 2006, 80% of music licensing revenue had been lost in Sweden.
+Global music industry revenue had fallen from $25.2 billion in 1999 to $16.9 billion by 2008.
 Labels earned nothing from piracy.
 Spotify offered an alternative: micro-payments per stream, split between platform and rights holders.
 Not great, but better than zero.

 Spotify also offered something labels couldn't build alone: a global distribution platform with sophisticated recommendation algorithms, social sharing, playlist curation.
 Labels were good at producing and marketing music.
 They were terrible at software.
 Spotify provided infrastructure that made music accessible everywhere, instantly.